phorton1/Arduino-fridgeController/docs/readme.md

 Unfortunately there are no schematics of the Danfoss Inverter and so I have had to reverse engineer it's behavior empirically.
 I have two different units.
 There is an **101N0212** currently on the pump.
-I also have a spare **101N0220** I used for reverse engineering on my desk (wihtout a compressor).
+I also have a spare **101N0220** I used for reverse engineering on my desk (without a compressor).

 ## A. Documentation Organization